 Testing a Ceiling Mounted Electric Heater

-Electrical Question: My Nutone #157 surface mount ceiling heater quit one day.
+- My Nutone #157 surface mount ceiling heater stopped working.

-- I took down the unit (used a coat hanger to allow the unit to hang from ceiling while checking it).
+- I took down the unit using a coat hanger to allow the unit to hang from ceiling while checking it.

-- Removed the two wire nuts, probed the house wires with my voltmeter, found there was voltage of: 13v.
+- I removed the two wire nuts and probed the house wires with my voltmeter and found there was only 13volts.